3D bioprinting: Laser-based

 Laser-based bioprinting can be split into two major classes: those based on cell transfer technologies or photo-polymerization.
-In cell transfer laser printing, a laser stimulates the interface between energy-absorbing material (e.g. gold, titanium, etc.) and the bioink, which contains a sacrificial material.
-This sacrificial ‘donor layer’ vaporizes under the laser’s irradiation, forming a bubble from the bioink layer which gets deposited from a jet.
+In cell transfer laser printing, a laser stimulates the connection between energy-absorbing material (e.g. gold, titanium, etc.) and the bioink.
+This 'donor layer' vaporizes under the laser's irradiation, forming a bubble from the bioink layer which gets deposited from a jet.
 Photo-polymerization techniques rather use photoinitiated reactions to solidify the ink, moving the beam path of a laser to induce the formation of a desired construct.
 Certain laser frequencies paired with photopolymerization reactions can be carried out without damaging cells in the material.